 The ACRTA has used a wide variety of sources to fund transit services within Allen County.
-The ACRTA has utilized federal and state, as well as local monies, especially City monies, in its efforts to finance those capital acquisitions and support the operation of transit services.
-In 2018 the ACRTA went out for a levy to match federal and state funding.
-The levy failed.
-In 2019 ACRTA again sought a levy and in May of 2019 the levy passed.
-Transit operations are heavily dependent upon federal and state subsidies, changes at the federal and/or state levels have had significant impacts on local service over the years, but the addition of levy funds should help stabilize the system.
+The ACRTA has utilized federal and state, as well as local monies, in its efforts to finance those capital acquisitions and support the operation of transit services.
+In 2019, the ACRTA went out for levy and in May 2019, the levy passed.
+Transit operations are heavily dependent upon federal and state subsidies, and changes at the federal and/or state levels have had significant impacts on local service over the years, but the addition of levy funds should help stabilize the system.

-In 2020, along with the aforementioned local, federal and state monies, total operational funds also include those funds generated by fares for service, vending machine sales, lottery ticket sales, the sale of advertising (bus signage, route schedules, interior bus signage), demand response to the Allen County Board of Developmental Disabilities, Jobs and Family Services and the provision of special services to area non-profits (maintenance service, fuel sales contracts to area paratransit operators and the leasing of storage space for paratransit vehicles), Greyhound operations, as well as miscellaneous donations and contributions.
+In 2020, along with the aforementioned public, federal and state monies, total operational funds also include those funds generated by fares for service, vending machine sales, lottery ticket sales, the sale of advertising (bus signage, route schedules, interior bus signage), demand response to the Allen County Board of Developmental Disabilities, Jobs and Family Services and the provision of special services to area non-profits (maintenance service, fuel sales contracts to area paratransit operators and the leasing of storage space for paratransit vehicles), Greyhound operations, as well as miscellaneous donations and contributions.
 Local monies are used to match state and federal funds as required in the grant allocation process.